Hanzo253/Video-Game-Rental-Central-Landing-Page/Website Content/content.md

 ### Summary

-Rent video games and consoles with a monthly subscription that features a 24 hour gameplay sample option.
-It allows our customers to play games and systems that they are interested in trying before officially renting.
-Our membership prices are affordable and offer many great benefits.
+Rent these awesome video games and consoles with a monthly subscription that is easy to apply for.
+Our membership costs are affordable and offer many great benefits, so customers will not have to worry about paying a hefty price to play their games.

 ### Features